farhin068/BankTransactionSystem/README.md

 ## Installation
 Install XAMPP version 3.2.2
 ## Usage
 At first download the zip file from this repository.
 Then unzip it.
 Save the file in htdocs folder and this htdocs folder is in xampp folder.
-Run this pproject from a browser.
+Run this project from a browser.

 ## License
 TODO: Write license